 “Be willing to learn something new, to push yourself in areas that you’ve not explored, and to strive for constant development.”

 I am part of the digital consulting division within Siemens Management Consulting (SMC).
 I help our customers define and unlock the value of digitalization and the use of new technologies (e.g. IoT, AI, Cloud services, etc.).
-Through a customer centric approach, where clients are our primary focus, we offer business solutions by ideating and implementing strategies that both address their future needs and alleviate their business concerns.
+Through a customer-centric approach, where clients are our primary focus, we offer business solutions by ideating and implementing strategies that both address their future needs and alleviate their business concerns.

 My responsibilities are variable, which is something I really enjoy about my job.
-They range from understanding each customer and their relative industry, to managing key internal and external stakeholders.
+They range from understanding each customer and their relative industry to managing key internal and external stakeholders.

 I also present project results and key findings to top management, support and collaborate with other SMC business units, and develop project proposals to acquire new business.
-Additionally, I keep myself up to date with latest tech and industry trends, new business models, and the competitor landscape.
+Additionally, I keep myself up to date with the latest tech and industry trends, new business models, and the competitor landscape.

 What kind of work are you passionate about?

 For example, I am currently working on a project for the water industry in the UK where we are developing digital solutions for the nation’s water companies.
-Importantly, the impact of this project will not end upon delivery of our digital solutions.
+Importantly, the impact of this project will not end upon the delivery of our digital solutions.
 The implementation of our digital strategy will allow water companies to provide higher quality service to UK residents.